simontonsoftware/ng-app-state/README.md

 [![Build Status](https://travis-ci.org/simontonsoftware/ng-app-state.svg?branch=master)](https://travis-ci.org/simontonsoftware/ng-app-state) [![Coverage Status](https://coveralls.io/repos/github/simontonsoftware/ng-app-state/badge.svg?branch=master)](https://coveralls.io/github/simontonsoftware/ng-app-state?branch=master)

 ## Introduction
-A basic idea behind this library, the underlying `ngrx/store`, and `Redux` on which it is modeled is to keep all the state of your app in one place, accessible for any component to access, modify and subscribe to changes on.
+A basic idea behind this library (as well as the underlying `ngrx/store`, and `Redux` on which it is modeled) is to keep all the state of your app in one place, accessible for any component or service to access, modify and subscribe to changes.
 This has several benefits:

 - Components no longer need multiples inputs and outputs to route state and mutations to the proper components.
 Instead they can obtain the store via dependency injection.
 - During debugging you can look in one place to see the state of your entire app.
 Moreover, development tools can be used to see this information at a glance along with a full history of changes leading up to the current state, e.g. the [Redux DevTools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en) or [ngrx-store-logger](https://github.com/btroncone/ngrx-store-logger).
 - The objects in the store are immutable (as long as you only modify the state via the store, as you should), which enables more benefits:
   - Immutable objects all you to use Angular's on-push change detection, which can be a huge performance gain for apps with a large state.
   - Undo/redo features become very simple.
-This library even includes a helper for it (more info below).
+This library includes a helper to make it even easier (more info below).
 - Every piece of state is observable.
 You can subscribe to the root of the store to get notified of every state change anywhere in the app, for a specific boolean buried deep within your state, or anywhere in between.

 2 terms are worth defining immediately.
 As they are used in this library, they mean: